 Still wavering between Magento vs WooCommerce, this head-to-head comparison video might be helpful for you!

 Other Magento pros

-- An abundance of features: Magento has a wide range of built-in features which allows us to manage multiple stores, and support multiple locations, multiple languages, multiple pricing and multiple currencies.
+- An abundance of features: Magento has a wide range of built-in features which allow us to manage multiple stores, and support multiple locations, multiple languages, multiple pricing, and multiple currencies.

-- Could be expensive: Since Magento is a resource-incentive and heavy solution, it is a must that you choose a dedicated server to make the best out of this platform, which can be a little pricey.
-Furthermore, even though the Community edition is free to download, Magento Commerce edition and Enterprise Commerce Cloud are pretty costly.
-The price of Enterprise Commerce Cloud starts at $40,000 per year and will come up along your revenue growth.
+- Magento Pricing: Since Magento is a resource-incentive and heavy solution, it is a must that you choose a dedicated server to make the best out of this platform, which can be a little pricey.
+Furthermore, even though the Community edition is free to download, the Magento Commerce edition and Enterprise Commerce Cloud are pretty costly starts at $40,000 per year.

-The last open-source platform that I suggest is Prestashop.
+Among a plethora of WooCommerce alternatives, the last open-source platform that we suggest is PrestaShop.
 This platform is fairly easy and convenient to install and use.
 Like other open-source platforms, you have the freedom to modify and customize your store.

 In terms of security, despite both being open-source website builders, Prestashop downloadable set-up file is already PCI compliant by default while WooCommerce isn't.